 Multiple opennings available!

-The Cai lab in the Tech4Health Institute at NYUSOM (recently ranked # 4 in medical schools by ‘U.S. News & World Report’) aims to build new paradigms of nanotechnology for biological and biomedical applications, including optical metasurfaces for bioimaging and biosensing, and nanoengineered biomimetic surfaces for mechanobiology (learn more on detailed research interests).
-The Tech4Health Institute serves as a hub for the development of new enabling technologies that will advance basic biomedical discovery and clinical care, with close collaboration with biologists and doctors at NYUSOM, as well as scientists and engineers from worldwide institutions.
-Immersed in the unique vibrant and innovative environment of the New York City, and one of the foremost medical schools in the world, this is an ideal place for engineering researchers to design technologies to improve human health (learn more).
+The Tech4Health Institute serves as a hub for the development of new enabling technologies that will advance basic biomedical discovery and clinical care, with close collaboration with biologists and doctors at NYUGSOM, as well as scientists and engineers from worldwide institutions.
+Immersed in the unique vibrant and innovative environment of the New York City, and one of the foremost medical schools in the world, this is an ideal place for engineering researchers to design technologies to improve human health, a mission never more relevant than today (learn more).

-Interested individuals should send their curriculum vitae to Dr. Cai’s email .
-Please indicate the position you apply for in the subject, include a detailed descriptions of research interests, and a full list of publications in your CV.
-The positions will remain open until filled.
+These positions will receive competitive stipend and benefits such as health insurance and university housing.
+They will remain open until filled.
+Interested individuals should send their curriculum vitae to Prof. Cai’s email email@example.com.
+Please indicate the position you apply for in the subject, include a detailed descriptions of research interests, CV with a full list of publications, and names of three references.

-Current Ph.D. students in related programs at NYU, NYUSOM, Tandon School of Engineering, are all welcome to join the research group.
-Interested students are encouraged to contact Dr. Cai, and explore the opportunity of advising or co-advising.
+Prospective and current graduate students in related programs at NYU, NYUGSOM, NYU Tandon School of Engineering, are all welcome to join the research group.
+We can recruit students in the NYUGSOM PhD programs such as Biomedical Imaging & Technology and Cell Biology, and Tandon Engineering PhD programs such as Biomedical Engineering.
+Interested students are encouraged to contact Prof. Cai, and explore the opportunity of advising or co-advising.

 Visiting scholars and outstanding visiting Ph.D. students in related fields are also welcome to apply!